qunitjs/qunit/docs/api/callbacks/QUnit.on.md

 Register a callback that will be invoked after the specified event is emitted.

-This API is the primary interface for QUnit reporters, plugins, and continuous integration support.
-It is based on the [js-reporters CRI standard](https://github.com/js-reporters/js-reporters/blob/v2.1.0/spec/cri-draft.adoc).
+This event emitter is the primary interface for QUnit reporters, plugins, and continuous integration support.
+It is based on the [js-reporters CRI standard](https://github.com/js-reporters/js-reporters/blob/v2.1.0/spec/cri-draft.adoc), and includes a [Reporter API](#reporter-api).

 | type | parameter | description
 |--|--|--